imixs/imixs-cloud/doc/REGISTRY.md

 After a few seconds you can access harbor from your web browser via https:

 	https://{MASTER-NODE}:30003

 ### Using Ingresss / Traefik for public Internet Domain

-To access harbor via a public Internet domain via [traefik](./INGRESS.md) you can use the following install command:
+To make things easier it is recommended to use traefik in combination with Let's Encrypt to  access harbor via a public Internet domain. (see also the [section ingress](./INGRESS.md).
+To start Harbor with ingress you can use the following install command:

 	$ helm install registry harbor/harbor --set persistence.enabled=false\
 	    -n harbor --namespace harbor\